stevenandrewcruz/ECE2112_PA4/README.md

 print(f'Number of Rows: {len(VisComm)}')
 display(VisComm)
 ```
 This line of code displays both the contents of the data frame `VisComm` and prints the actual number of its rows with the use of the function `{len(VisComm)}` by measuring the number of rows within the data frame.
-The `f` function is used to print `Number of Rows: 5`.
+The `f` function is used to help print the output `Number of Rows: 5`.

 # B. VISAYAS FEMALE DATAFRAME
 Create a second DataFrame named VisFemale containing students whose Hometown is Visayas and